Ron Holland (basketball)

 Ronald Dewayne Holland II (born July 7, 2005) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
-He was a consensus five-star recruit and one of the top players in the 2024 draft class.
+A consensus five-star recruit, he ultimately chose to play for the NBA G League Ignite instead of playing collegiate basketball.
+One of the top players in the 2024 draft class, Holland was selected fifth overall by the Pistons in the 2024 NBA draft.

 Early life and high school career

-Holland grew up in Dallas, Texas and attended Duncanville High School.
+Holland grew up in Duncanville, Texas and attended Duncanville High School.

-As a freshman, Holland averaged 4.5 points, 3.5 rebounds, and 0.5 assists per game.
+As a freshman, Holland averaged 4.5 points, 3.5 rebounds and 0.5 assists per game.
 Duncanville High School won the state championship, their first since 2007.
 As a sophomore, Holland took a leap in stats and averaged 13.8 points and 10.1 rebounds per game, leading the Duncanville Panthers to win a second straight Texas Class 6A state championship.

 As a junior, Holland led Duncanville to a 35–1 record and a third consecutive state championship while averaging 15.9 points, 7.9 rebounds, 2.9 assists and two steals per game.
 As a senior, Holland averaged 20.3 points, 10.1 rebounds, 2.4 assists and two steals per game while shooting 54.4 percent from the field and 79.3 percent from the free throw line to guide the Panthers to a 29–1 record.

 Holland compiled over 1,500 points and 900 rebounds during his four years at Duncanville, helping the Panthers finish ranked nationally in all four seasons with a pair of state titles.

 Holland was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.
 He was also selected to play for Team USA in the Nike Hoops Summit.